MudroadWhite/New-Principia/notes/tactics.md

 - `pose` on a theorem is strictly **not allowed**.
 - All parameters for the theorem at the *lhs* of its definition, are **required**.
 - All parameters for the theorem are **required** to limit to the *lhs* of theorem's definition.
-- All parameters for the theorem are **recommended**(a.k.a. optional) to limited their "type" to elementary propositions, as the default in chapter 9.
+- All parameters for the theorem are **optional** to limited their "type" to elementary propositions, as the default in chapter 9.
 Every chapter after chapter 9 enables a new class of proposition to be passed in as parameters.
 Fundamentally however, whether they starts with a `forall` matters.
 Restriction on parameters is something our current formalization failed to model on.
 - If a goal can be solved immediately, it is **recommended** to just `apply` the theorem to end it.

 ## 3. How to use a `->` proposition(rewrite)